pomm-project/Cli/README.md

 [![Latest Stable Version](https://poser.pugx.org/pomm-project/cli/v/stable)](https://packagist.org/packages/pomm-project/cli) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/pomm-project/Cli/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/pomm-project/Cli/?branch=master) [![Build Status](https://travis-ci.org/pomm-project/Cli.svg)](https://travis-ci.org/pomm-project/Cli) [![Monthly Downloads](https://poser.pugx.org/pomm-project/cli/d/monthly.png)](https://packagist.org/packages/pomm-project/cli) [![License](https://poser.pugx.org/pomm-project/cli/license.svg)](https://packagist.org/packages/pomm-project/cli)

-Pomm Cli is in Release Candidate (RC) state.
-This version will go in stable state soon and may be used for test purposes or to start new projects.

 ## Configuration

 Pomm's Cli is independent from one's development environment, it does not know what configuration types and files are used in the project.
 To make the Cli work, it is necessary to create a plain PHP bootstrap file that returns a Pomm instance.
 By default it is named `.pomm_cli_bootstrap.php`.
 If the project already has a script that returns a configured Pomm instance, it is possible to specify it to the Cli using the option `-b|--bootstrap-file="..."`.